Special Education Needs & Disabilities (SEND) Information

-Mrs Jill Collin is Secondary SENDCo and is responsible for the special educational needs of the learners in the mainstream phase of the secondary school.
+Mrs Jill Collin is SENDCo for Duke’s Secondary School and is responsible for the special educational needs of the learners in the mainstream phase of the secondary school.
 Mrs Collin can be can be contacted on 01670 816111 (Ext 303).
-If you would like to arrange a meeting please telephone for an appointment.
+If you would like to arrange a meeting, please telephone for an appointment.

 SEN enquiries and support can also be directed to the following contacts: